FormidableLabs/victory/README.md

 ## API

-There are several configuration options for Victory Scatter, but if only the `data` is prop is provided, a sensible scatter will still be rendered.
+There are several configuration options for VictoryChart, but if only the `data` is prop is provided, a sensible chart will still be rendered.

 ### Props